Β-Amylase

 This enzyme acts on starch, glycogen and related polysaccharides and oligosaccharides producing beta-maltose by an inversion.
 Beta-amylase is found in bacteria, fungi, and plants; bacteria and cereal sources are the most heat stable.
 Working from the non-reducing end, β-amylase catalyzes the hydrolysis of the second α-1,4 glycosidic bond, cleaving off two glucose units (maltose) at a time.
 During the ripening of fruit, β-amylase breaks starch into maltose, resulting in the sweet flavor of ripe fruit.

 β-amylase is present in an inactive form prior to seed germination.
 Many microbes also produce amylase to degrade extracellular starches.
 Animal tissues do not contain β-amylase, although it may be present in microorganisms contained within the digestive tract.
 The optimum pH for β-amylase is 4.0–5.0 They belong to glycoside hydrolase family 14.

+The substrate spectrum for beta-amylase is: